Geelong: Arts and entertainment

 Recognising a long history in design excellence, Geelong was designated as a UNESCO Creative City of Design in 2017.

 Geelong is home to a number of pubs, nightclubs, and live-music venues.
 The city is also the birthplace or starting point for a number of notable Australian bands and musicians, such as Barry Crocker, Gyan Evans, Magic Dirt, Jeff Lang, Denis Walter, Chrissy Amphlett, and Helen Garner.

 Geelong also hosts music festivals such as the Meredith Music Festival, Offshore Festival, Poppykettle Festival, and National Celtic Festival.

-The city's prominent cultural venues are the Geelong Performing Arts Centre (commonly known as "GPAC"), the 1500-seat Costa Hall auditorium and the Geelong Art Gallery.
+The city's prominent cultural venues are the Geelong Performing Arts Centre (commonly known as "GPAC"), the 1500-seat Costa Hall auditorium, and the Geelong Art Gallery.

-Based in Geelong, Back to Back Theatre is a globally renown, contemporary Australian theatre companies engaging with disability on stage.
-With work produced by the company, Back to Back Theatre explores questions about politics, ethics and philosophy in humanity and tours nationally and globally.
+Based in Geelong, Back to Back Theatre is a globally renowned, contemporary Australian theatre companies engaging with disability on stage.
+With work produced by the company, Back to Back Theatre explores questions about politics, ethics, and philosophy in humanity and tours nationally and globally.
 In 2022, Back to Back Theatre was awarded the $300,000 International Ibsen Award.

-Local community-led, not for profit Creative Geelong Inc was established in 2015 to support local creatives and highlight the opportunities for creative industries practitioners in the region.
+Local community-led, not-for-profit Creative Geelong Inc was established in 2015 to support local creatives and highlight the opportunities for creative industries practitioners in the region.
 In 2017, Creative Geelong partnered with Deakin University to crowdfund and produce three documentaries about Geelong's transformation from a heavy manufacturing hub to a creative destination.
-Hubcaps to Creative Hubs series showcase three locations in Geelong including the Federal Woollen Mills, RS&S Woollen Mills and the Fyansford Paper Mills and tells the story of their industrial past and new purpose as creative hot spots.
+Hubcaps to Creative Hubs series showcase three locations in Geelong including the Federal Woollen Mills, RS&S Woollen Mills, and the Fyansford Paper Mills and tells the story of their industrial past and new purpose as creative hot spots.